Sign In / Sign Out

 For those students dreaming of a career investigating crime scenes, offering expert testimony in the courtroom, or analyzing DNA in a lab setting, ASU’s West campus offers the forensic science program.
 Combining rigorous study in biology, chemistry, and oral communication, along with hands-on research opportunities with real life cold cases offered only at ASU’s West campus, and internships in Phoenix area crime labs, students will be uniquely prepared to enter the career field upon graduation.

-Forensic science students may apply for and participate in internships sponsored by metropolitan Phoenix area crime labs.
+Forensic science students may apply for and participate in internships sponsored by metropolitan Phoenix area crime labs or other crime labs around the country.
 Internships are competitive, and the application process takes time.
-Fall semester internships generally require application in the spring semester prior, and spring or summer semester internships generally require application by the start of the fall semester.
+Generally, fall semester internships require application in the spring semester prior, and spring or summer semester internships require application by the start of the preceding fall semester.
 Internship positions are unpaid and require concurrent enrollment in FOR 484 Internship.
-Students must also have a faculty mentor and abide by all internship standards for the school and the location where the internship is held.
+Also, students must have a faculty mentor and abide by all internship standards of the school and those of the organization providing the internship.
 Students may also participate in cutting-edge research with a faculty mentor either as a volunteer in the faculty member's lab or by registering for FOR 499 Individualized Instruction.
 For more information, students should see an academic advisor.

-Job applicants and students seeking a volunteer or internship position within a crime lab are required to undergo an extensive background check that includes a polygraph exam (commonly known as a lie detector test), fingerprinting and drug testing.
-Actions that can disqualify an applicant include recent or past illicit drug use, felony convictions and drunk driving convictions.
+Job applicants and students seeking a volunteer or internship position within a crime lab are required to undergo an extensive background check that includes a polygraph exam, fingerprinting and drug testing.
+Actions that can disqualify an applicant include recent or past illicit drug use (including marijuana), felony convictions and drunk driving convictions.

 Forensic Science (BS)